 Catch up on how things have been since the last time your Impact Group met.
 Allow anyone new to introduce themselves.
-Then ask group members to:
+Then ask group members:

-Today’s story centres around a group of people sharing a meal.
-Ask for a volunteer to read Luke 7:36-50 to the group, praying a short prayer that – however much they’ve come to know Jesus, they’d get to know him better as a result of your time together.
+Ask for a volunteer to read Matthew 25:14-30 to the group, praying a short prayer that – however much they’ve come to know Jesus, they’d get to know him better as a result of your time together.